lizcirble/shakabackend/README.md

 ## Social Impact

-At the core of Project Shaka is a circular economic loop linking global AI demand to local educational investment.
+At the core of Project DataRand is a circular economic loop linking global AI demand to local educational investment.

 A fixed percentage of network transaction fees is allocated to an **Education Fund** that supports:
 - Primary education access